GenerousLabs/questions/questions/tqg.md

 ---
 slug: tqg
 title: The Question Game
-intro: The Question Game is a set of 28 questions, designed to move you and a partner beyond small talk to a place where you really get to know each other, presented one by one for 28 days.
-If you give it time, commitment, and courage, it will give you genuine connection.
+intro: The Question Game is a set of questions presented one by one for 28 days.
+It is designed to move you and a partner beyond small talk to a place where you really get to know each other.
+If you give it time, commitment, and courage, it will give you better connection with yourself and whomever you play it with.
 author: Sean WC
 questions:
   - Pick a person who knows you well.
 How might they describe you?